Assistive Elbow Exoskeleton

 Signal Processing Board

 For my capstone project (MQP), my team and I are developing an exoskeleton to help those recovering from strokes and injuries.
 The exoskeleton must take signals from surface electromyography sensors (sEMGs) in order to react to the user's intentions.
 Naturally, these signals are noisy and must be processed before being sent to the controller.
-We need to focus on frequencies between ~20Hz and ~450Hz while discounting 60Hz (since power is distributed at 60Hz in the USA).
+We need to focus on frequencies between ~20Hz and ~450Hz.
 Additionally, the signal produced by the sEMGs is only about +/- 2.5 mV; this is too low to reliably detect, so we must amplify the signal!
-The goal was to amplify the signal to about +/- 5 V, however we were unable to accomplish this and ended with a final signal of +/- 2.5 V in simulations.
-We determined that this would be sufficient and decided to move forward with testing.
+The goal was to amplify the signal to an amplitude of 3.3 V, and we were able to reach an amplitude of ~3.2V.
+This was a great success, especially as the board was made mostly with components I happened to have.

 Control System